juer4886/pro_page/aboutme.md

 ![Profile Pic](julien_rault_LD.png)

-Since 2014, I've been working as a beamline Scientist at the [CASSIOPEE](https://www.synchrotron-soleil.fr/en/beamlines/cassiopee) beamline ([Synchrotron SOLEIL](https://www.synchrotron-soleil.fr/en)).
+I've been working as a beamline Scientist at the [CASSIOPEE](https://www.synchrotron-soleil.fr/en/beamlines/cassiopee) beamline ([Synchrotron SOLEIL](https://www.synchrotron-soleil.fr/en)) from 2014 to 2021.
+Now I'm scientist at ABB Research Center in Switzerland.

 Here is my Google Scholar's profile :